 Next to the risk of overestimation, a key feature of all IFM activities is that there are many sources of uncertainty.
-In the ACR methodology, the most important sources of uncertainty relate to baseline estimates and leakage quantification.
-Despite the updating of the baseline every 20 years and in case of new legally binding requirements, the use of a static baseline is an important source of uncertainty in the quantification (Un13).
-Other uncertainties, mainly due to the exclusion of carbon pools or emissions sources and the quantification of carbon stocks, further increase the uncertainty.
+The use of a static baseline (Un10) is the most significant contributor to overall uncertainty.
+Other important sources of uncertainty relate to the exclusion of carbon pools or emissions sources, the quantification of carbon stocks, and the quantification of leakage effects.
+There are many other factors that add further uncertainty.
+These uncertainties are relatively small individually, but in aggregate further add to the challenge of quantifying emission reductions or removals.
 Overall, in our assessment the many and significant uncertainties lead to a large overall uncertainty in the quantification of emission reductions or removals.
 As the emissions impact of the projects could be smaller than the baseline uncertainty, there is also considerable uncertainty whether the credited emission reductions or removals are attributable to the implementation of the project (which is sometimes referred to as "signal-to-noise issue").